-- a.
-In residential zoning districts, one freestanding ground sign identifying the name of the mobilehome park shall be permitted at the main entrance to the park subject to the following limitations: - i.
+- name of the mobilehome park shall be permitted at the main entrance to the park subject to the following limitations: - i.
 Nonmoving and nonflashing; - ii.
 Illumination shall be internal and not reflect or glare on adjacent residential development; - iii.
 Set back 10 feet from property lines; - iv.
 Maximum size of 64 square feet; - v.
 Maximum height of eight feet; and - vi.
 Designed in harmony with park and fencing. - b.
-In commercial zones, the identification signs comply with the sign regulations of that district. - Directional and similar type signs may be permitted within the mobilehome park as approved by the Commission. - d.
+In commercial zones, the identification signs comply with the sign regulations of that district. - c.
+Directional and similar type signs may be permitted within the mobilehome park as approved by the Commission. - d.
 Outdoor advertising structures (billboards) shall not be permitted within mobilehome parks.